 In 1961, W.D.
 Wilkins‘ son, T.O.
 Wilkins, and his son-in-law, Bill Warren, bought the business and formed W.D.
 Wilkins Wholesale Furniture Company.

 T.O. and Bill based the business in the Avenue G location before dividing it in 1968.
 T.O.
 Wilkins owned the jewelry and gifts division, while Bill Warren and his wife, Sarah Jane Wilkins Warren, owned the furniture division.

-The Warren’s two oldest sons joined the furniture business in 1974 and 1975, the youngest son entered the business in 1984.
+The Warren’s two older sons joined the furniture business in 1974 and 1975, respectively, and the youngest son entered the business in 1984.

 After a fire destroyed the property on Avenue G, W.D.
-Wilkins Furniture relocated in 1986 to our current location at 3111 50th Street, formerly the JCPenney building at Monterey Center.
+Wilkins Furniture relocated in 1986 to our current location at 3111 50th Street, formerly the JCPenney building in Monterey Center.

 Our store’s exterior, porous beige bricks accented by brightly colored glazed bricks, is indicative of the look of shopping centers dating back to the early 1960s.

 Our current building’s historical marker, noting our location at the first regional suburban shopping center in the South Plains